Skip to main content

 var ContactModel = mongoose.model('Contact', ContactSchema);

-Here we are requiring the mongoose package (you can install that via npm - npm install mongoose).
-(Please note that this tutorial does not cover the installation and setup of MongoDB - refer to this manual for the right setup option).
+We’re requiring the mongoose package (install it via npm with npm install mongoose).
+(This tutorial doesn’t cover the installation and setup of MongoDB itself.
+Refer to this manual for the right setup option.)

-As a next step we need to connect to our database - the connect() method will automatically create a document if one doesn't exist.
-MongoDB is a document-based database system, and as a result, all records, or data, in MongoDB are documents.
-Documents are the default representation of most user accessible data structures in the database.
+Next, we connect to our database.
+The connect() method automatically creates a document if one doesn’t exist.
+MongoDB is a document-based database system, so all records live as documents.
+Documents are the default representation of most user-accessible data structures in the database.

-We should also define a schema for our Contacts, which essentially means that we need to call a class that already exists inside mongoose - Schema.
-In the example above I'm setting up a very simple document with two keys, name (String) and phone (Number).
-There are only a few schema types that exist - for a full list, please refer to the documentation.
+We also define a schema for our Contacts by calling a class that already exists inside mongoose: Schema.
+In the example above I’m setting up a very simple document with two keys, name (String) and phone (Number).
+Only a handful of schema types exist.
+For a full list, refer to the documentation.

-As a last thing, we will create a model based on the ContactShema that we have just created -- again, for a full explanation about Models, refer to the Mongoose documentation.
+Finally, we create a model based on the ContactSchema we’ve just set up.
+For a full explanation about Models, refer to the Mongoose documentation.

-Let me discuss routing at the backend for a minute.
-As mentioned before I will be using Express, so as a first step I need to setup my app configuration.
+Let me talk about routing at the backend for a moment.
+I’ll be using Express, so I need to set up the app configuration first.

 var express = require('express');